This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 2. ChatGPT API deep dive

-- How to create an API key, use Playground, and call models from Python.
+- How to create an API key, use the OpenAI Playground, and call models from Python.

 - Request/response format and core generation parameters.